matheussmoreira/matheussmoreira/README.md

 🏆 In the years 2021 and 2022, I was one of the 350 winners of Apple's WWDC Swift Student Challenge.

 ### Work
-📱In 2021, I published Terra da Contagem, an iPad app about teaching math designed for children with Down syndrome.
+📱In 2021, I published Counting Land, an iPad app about teaching math designed for children with Down syndrome.

 📗 I have a public gallery on Notion with study notes on iOS development.